YourWaifuIsShip/Azur-Lane-Guides/AL Tier Guide.md

 ## Changelog as of last major update (26/04/2020)

 - IJN Tosa joins the Tier Guide as T1 (T0 as non-flag).
-- IJN Naganami joins the Tier Guide as T0.5.
+- IJN Naganami joins the Tier Guide as T1.5 (T0.5 w/ full vanguard).
 - IJN Isuzu Kai is promoted from a Honourable Mention to T1.5 (T0 in Plane Hells).
 - IJN Hanazuki joins the Tier Guide as a T2.
 - HMS Little Renown joins thte Tier Guide as a T2 (T1.5 w/ 3+ HMS units).